-Q: How can I tell if I have the best roof for solar panels?
+Q: How can I tell if I have the best roof for a solar panel installation?

 A: For the best results, the solar panels should be mounted on a southerly direction on your roof or in your yard.
 By “southerly” we mean facing somewhere between southeast and southwest.
-The panels should have little to no shade on them during the hours of 9 AM to 3 PM throughout the year.
+The solar panels should have little to no shade on them during the hours of 9 AM to 3 PM throughout the year.
 During our visit to your home, we will conduct a “shade reading” to determine the amount of shade present at your location for the entire year.
-Play our Good Roof Bad Roof game to learn how to tell if your roof is good for solar.

-Q: How much space do I need on my roof to install solar panels?
+Q: How much space do I need on my roof to install a solar panel installation?

 A: A typical residential solar electric system can be installed in about 100 to 500 square feet of roof space.